Presentation of wooden houses

 Remarkable transformation of an 1800s barn

-You'll probably say I'm obsessed with old wood, recovered wood or converted old wooden dwellings.
-I don't even think I could argue with that.
-And if I did, the numerous articles written on these subjects in just over a year would contradict me.
-So I'm not going to try to find an explanation for why I'm going to write about an old house in the Swiss Alps again.
-Basically it's a barn from 1792 that has been converted into a cosy chalet, retaining most of the original structure.
+You'll probably say I'm obsessed with old wood, recovered wood or converted old wooden houses.
+I don't even think I could argue with you.
+And if I did, the numerous articles written on these subjects in only a little over a year would contradict me.
+So I'm not going to try to find an explanation for the fact that I'm going to write again about an old house in the Swiss Alps.
+Basically it's a 1792 barn that has been converted into a cozy cottage, retaining most of the original structure.

-The 25 square metre building is located in the village of Sarreyer, Switzerland and was used as a cattle shed and hay storage.
-At the request of a young family, it was converted into a holiday home with 2 bedrooms, a dining area and a living area.
-The project was done by a local architectural firm, which has done similar conversions of buildings in the area, Alp'Architecture sarl.
+The 25 square meter building was located in the village of Sarreyer, Switzerland and was used as a cattle shelter and hay storage.
+At the request of a young family, it has been transformed into a vacation home with 2 bedrooms, a dining area and a living area.
+The project was done by a local architectural firm, which has done such conversions of buildings in the area, Alp'Architecture sarl.

 barn

-The renovation involved the complete disassembly of the structure, piece by piece.
-Each element was taken apart and numbered so that, after the necessary repairs and refurbishments, the construction could reproduce the original model as closely as possible.
+The renovation involved complete disassembly of the structure, piece by piece.
+Each element was dismantled and numbered so that, after the necessary repairs and refurbishment, the construction could reproduce the original model as closely as possible.

-Alp'Archtecture's project was based on a footprint of 25 sqm, building 3 levels and reaching almost 90 sqm.
+Alp'Archtecture's project was based on a footprint of 25 square meters, building 3 levels and reaching almost 90 square meters.
 The first level, a stone structure on which the barn was built, was maintained and rebuilt.
 That became the first level of the building, below the access level to the cottage.

 barn

-Levels 2 and 3 were built mainly from reclaimed barn wood.
-Level 2 is the entrance to the lodge because that's where the street is.
+Levels 2 and 3 were built mainly of reclaimed barn wood.
+Level 2 is the entrance to the cabin because that is where the street is.
 The bedrooms are on levels 1 and 3.
 The bathrooms are also located there.
 On Level 2 the kitchen was built along with the dining area, and on the top level is the second bedroom and living room.
-On the top floor there is also a balcony from where you can admire the beauty of the mountains.
+On the top floor there is also a balcony where you can admire the beauty of the mountains in peace.

 barn

-When restoring the structure, special attention was paid to every detail and an attempt was made to use every object or piece of wood that reminded us of the past.
-The result is a cottage with all the necessary utilities, spacious enough for a young family with children, but which does not alter the appearance and beauty of the area.
+When restoring the structure, special attention was paid to every detail and an attempt was made to use every object or piece of wood that reminded of the past.
+The result is a cottage with all the necessary utilities, spacious enough for a young family with a child, but without detracting from the look and beauty of the area.

 barn